RGB-WG/rgb-node/doc/demo-0.1/README.md

 ```

 ## Demo
-In this demo, `rgb-node-0` act as an issuer and transfers some of the newly minted asset to the user, `rgb-node-1`.
+In this demo, `rgb-node-0` acts as an issuer and transfers some of the newly minted asset to the user, `rgb-node-1`.

 In order to get an idea of the functionality exposed by `rgb-cli`, you can run for instance:
 ```bash=